-Candidates are not permitted to retain anonymous donations exceeding \$1,500.
+Candidates are not permitted to retain anonymous donations exceeding \$1500.
 An anonymous donation is a donation made in such a way that the candidate who receives the donation does not know the identity of the donor and could not, in the circumstances, reasonably be expected to know the identity of the donor.

-If a candidate receives an anonymous donation greater than \$1,500, they may retain \$1,500 of that donation.
+If a candidate receives an anonymous donation greater than \$1500, they may retain \$1500 of that donation.
 The balance of the donation must, within 20 working days of receipt, be paid to the electoral officer for payment into the general fund of the local authority.

-Return of Electoral Donations & Expenses
+Electoral Expenses